wesfly/bevy_fs/README.md

 ### Helicopter

-To start flying, you need to turn on the engine by pressing `M`.
-If you now bring the throttle to 100%, you should start flying.
+You can start the engines by pressing `M`.
+If you now bring the throttle to 100%, you will start flying.

 ### Aeroplane